jacquelynchow/stash/README.md

 ## Future Improvements
-* Allowing the user to mark recommendations as watched/read/listened to, which would remove the recommendation from their screen.
+* Once the user marks a recommendations as watched/read/listened to, removing that recommendation from their main feeds.
 In this case, the user would be able to visit ‘Past Recommendations’ in order to see what they have already visited.
 * Allowing the user to react to the recommendations they receive in the recommendations’ pop-up screen.
 * Allowing the user to search through the recommendations in each group or each media category.
 * Dividing recommendations in groups between those received and those sent.